Polychemy/Order-API/README.md

 *It's best to use the regular OrderAPI for debugging and switch over to OrderQue once you are ready.

 <h1>Upload Your Own Designs</h1>
-You cna also upload your own models to poychemy for amnufacture.
+You can also upload your own models to Polychemy for Manufacture.
 The upload feature works with both OrderQue API and Order API.

 ```php